 8. Never accept food or drinks given by a stranger.

-Further reading: Facts on China Train Travel - A Beginner's Guide Train Travel in China during Holidays Train Travel in China with Kids or during Pregnancy
+China Train Travel - A Beginner’s Guide Facts on China Train Travel Train Travel in China during Holidays Train Travel in China with Kids or during Pregnancy